top of page

 The decision also held that neither G.L. c.94G, which regulates adult use marijuana, nor G.L. c.94I, which codifies Chapter 369 and regulates medical marijuana, expressly authorize a prohibition of MTCs.
 The Attorney General stated that medical marijuana has always been regulated differently than adult use marijuana.
 While c.
 94G explicitly authorizes a municipality to prohibit “1 or more types of marijuana establishments,” the definition of “marijuana establishments” in the Cannabis Control Commissions regulations specially excludes MTCs.
 At the same time, c.
 94I includes no express authorization to prohibit MTCs.

-Finally, the Attorney General found that a ban on MTCs would prohibit colocation and create an unreasonable impracticability for marijuana retailers.
-Section 3 of G.L.
-94G prohibits a city or town from adopting a bylaw that is unreasonably impracticable.
-A bylaw prohibiting MTCs within the town, but allowing marijuana retailers, would conflict with state laws that authorize medical marijuana and adult use marijuana to be sold at the same establishment.
-By preventing MTCs from collocating with an adult use retailer, the Attorney General found that the bylaw would result in an “unreasonably impracticable” regulation of marijuana retailers, as a retailer may need the MTC component to ensured continued business.
+Finally, the Attorney General found that a ban on MTCs would prohibit colocation and would be “unreasonably impracticable” for marijuana retailers.
+(Section 3 of G.L.
+94G prohibits a city or town from adopting a bylaw that is unreasonably impracticable.)
+By preventing MTCs from collocating with an adult use retailer, the Attorney General found that the bylaw would result in an “unreasonably impracticable” regulation of marijuana retailers, as a retailer may need the MTC component to ensure continued business.

 General Opines that the Tax